xtremertx/Ex-ini/README.md

 INI.Merge(ini1, ini2);
 // Section B will override inheritance in section A INI Merge(ini1, ini2, true);
-// Section B will override or adds new includes from B into A, but not notes associated with includes in B (notes are not supported right now)
+// Section B will override or adds new includes from B into A, but not notes associated with includes in B (include notes are not supported right now in merging)
 INI.Merge(ini1, ini2, true, true);

-// First ini (A) will became MERGED INI, so backup ini A if you need it for some reason.. var backupIni = new INI()
+// First ini (A) will became MERGED INI, so backup ini A if you need it for some reason unchanged.. var backupIni = new INI()
 {
   Encoding = UTF8Encoding.UTF8,
   Settings = parser.Setting,
 };
-INI.Merge(backupIni, ini1); // This will merge content of ini1 (A) into new clear ini (backup)
+INI.Merge(backupIni, ini1); // This will merge content of ini1 (A) into new clear ini (backup) -> deep copy

-// Or you can call, but both object will share same data, so do not call ini1.Clear() parser.ReferenceCopyTo(ini1, backupIni);
+// Or you can call, but both object will share same data (weak copy), so do not call ini1.Clear() parser.ReferenceCopyTo(ini1, backupIni);
 ```